Armindo Maia: Political and further career

+2001–2006: Minister

 On 30 September 2001, Maia, who was not then a member of a political party, was appointed as the Minister of Education, Culture and Youth in East Timor's II UNTAET Transitional Government established by Sérgio Vieira de Mello, the United Nations administrator for East Timor.

 Maia retained that post, with added responsibility for Sports, in the I Constitutional Government of East Timor under Prime Minister Mari Alkatiri, which took office on 20 May 2002.
 When that government was restructured on 26 July 2005, Maia retained direct responsibility for education and culture, and José Manuel Fernandes was appointed as Secretary of State for Youth and Sports.
 On 14 July 2006, the I Constitutional Government was replaced by the II Constitutional Government, and Maia was succeeded as Minister by Rosária Corte-Real.

+2006–2020: Return to academia

 Maia then returned to UNTL, as a Senior Lecturer.
 From July 2012, he was a PhD candidate at the State, Society and Governance in Melanesia Program in the ANU College of Asia and the Pacific in Canberra, Australia.

+2020–2023: Minister again

 On 24 June 2020, following a change in the governing coalition, and the admission of Fretilin to the VIII Constitutional Government, Maia was sworn in for a further term as Minister of Education, Youth and Sport.

 Since being reappointed as Minister, Maia has worked on improving East Timor's school education system.
 In August 2020, he announced that he had held discussions for the implementation of sports in schools, and said that a program would be included in the Ministry's proposal for the next State budget.
 In November 2020, he confirmed that throughout 2021, significant construction and rehabilitation would be carried out at 221 schools and to 1,500 classrooms.
 On International Literacy Day 2021, he called on parents to send their children to school: "Education, as well as learning, is ageless."
 The same day, he announced that he had requested that his Ministry's budget for the 2022 fiscal year be increased by US$13 million from its proposed US$80 million allocation, to ensure that the Ministry had sufficient funds to implement all of the programs that it had prepared.

 In August 2022, Maia admitted publicly that only 28% of children had access to kindergarten in East Timor.
 He noted that this was due to an inadequate budget allocation of only 2% of the Ministry's funds.
 He urged the relevant government entities to cooperate with the Ministry in increasing the allocation.
 Later that month, a Ministry team led by Maia concluded regional and national consultations on 'Transforming Education' that had been aimed at formulating plans for making education in East Timor more equitable and improving its quality.
 The consultations were also intended to inform the creation of a National Statement of Commitment that would be presented to a United Nations summit in September 2022.
 According to Maia: